Howard Shore: Radio

 Shore narrated a one-hour CBC Radio documentary/soundscape on music in thriller/suspense film genres also including references to radio dramas and other media.
 The episode was called "Unsettling Scores" and premiered on the program called Inside the Music.

 Personal life

-Shore is married to Elizabeth Cotnoir, a writer, producer and documentary filmmaker.
-He has a daughter, Mae.
 He is the uncle of film composer Ryan Shore.

 As of 2004, Shore lives in Tuxedo Park, New York.
+Shore is married to Elizabeth Cotnoir, a writer, producer and documentary filmmaker.
+He has one daughter.